-Vans, trailers and traders will not be permitted to enter the site (but must comply with the additional restrictions shown at the bottom of the page) and only one person will be permitted in each car, unless bringing a bulky item that requires two people to unload it or if the person is registered as having a disability and carries an authorised Blue Badge.
+Vans, trailers and pick ups will now be permitted to enter the site (but must comply with the additional restrictions shown at the bottom of the page) and only one person will be permitted in each car, unless bringing a bulky item that requires two people to unload it or if the person is registered as having a disability and carries an authorised Blue Badge.
 If two people are required they must be from the same household.

 Those planning on using the site will need to bring proof of address, such as a drivers licence, recent utility bill or current council tax summary, which they would be asked to show against closed car windows.